Brewery puts on night at movies

 Willard said he sees it as a way his company can serve the community with jobs, economic development and entertainment during a tough time.

-Goldsmith said they license the films through Swank Motion Pictures Inc., which promotes carpool cinemas as a way to help communities "stay connected and engaged during this uncertain time by hosting a nostalgic movie event in your parking lot."
+Goldsmith said they license the films through Swank Motion Pictures, which promotes carpool cinemas as a way to help communities "stay connected and engaged during this uncertain time by hosting a nostalgic movie event in your parking lot."

 It's not a "drive-in movie," said Goldsmith.
 That's a commercial endeavor.
 Carpool cinema is a community gathering.